jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 ### ~ AI Aided Drafts

-<h4>Why Not Use XML Files With XPaths?</h4>

-Storing docs in separate XML files and linking them with XPath is possible, but those links are fragile and can break easily.
-Centralizing docs in code is stronger one place~~, tracked in version control~~.

-Downside:
-You lose some automatic checking (like param-existence validation), but you gain maintainability, clarity, and easier updates.

-<h4>Managing Warnings</h4>

-* ~~Set `<GenerateDocumentationFile>true>` in your `.csproj` so documentation is built.~~
-* ~~Use warnings as errors to enforce doc standards.~~
+<h4>Missing Doc Lenience</h4>

-* If you’re mid-transition, squelch missing doc warnings **centrally** in your project file, not scattered through your code.
+* If you’re mid-transition, you can squelch missing doc warnings in your project file:

-__Example:__

 ```xml
 <PropertyGroup>